Alen Halilović

-As the Prva HNL's youngest ever goalscorer (until May 2021) and the youngest ever debutant for the Croatian national team, he was considered to be one of the most promising young talents of European football.
-On 27 March 2014, Barcelona reached an agreement with Dinamo Zagreb for a five-year transfer to the club.
+As the Prva HNL's youngest ever goalscorer (until May 2021) and the youngest ever debutant for the Croatia national team, he was considered to be one of the most promising young talents of European football.

+In March 2014, Barcelona reached an agreement with Dinamo Zagreb for a five-year transfer to the club.
 He made one appearance for the senior team (in the Copa del Rey), spending most of the season with the B-team.
 He then had a season-long loan to Sporting Gijón, before signing for Hamburg in July 2016.
 He spent much of the next two seasons on loan to Las Palmas before joining AC Milan.
-Again, he played little for his parent club, instead having loan spells with Standard Liège and Heerenveen.
-After his Milan contract was cancelled in October 2020, he spent what remained of the season with Birmingham City.
+He went on loan spells with Standard Liège and Heerenveen.
+Having left Milan after contract termination in October 2020, he signed with Birmingham City in 2020, then Reading in 2021 and Rijeka in 2022 all on brief spells.
+In 2023, he moved to Fortuna Sittard.

 Club career

 Dinamo Zagreb

 On 27 September 2012, he made his debut for the first team in the "Eternal derby" win over Hajduk Split (3–1), when he replaced Sammir for the final ten minutes of the match.
 This made him the youngest debutant in the history of Dinamo Zagreb, at the age of 16 years and 101 days.
 In the next round match against Slaven Belupo, he again came off the bench and scored the final goal in a 4–1 victory.
 This made him the youngest goalscorer in the history of the league, at the age of 16 years and 112 days – breaking the record set in November 2010 by his teammate, Mateo Kovačić.
 The record would last until 22 May 2021, when Lovro Zvonarek broke it by scoring his first goal aged 16 years and 14 days.
 In November 2012, Halilović scored his second league goal for Dinamo in a 5–0 win against NK Zadar, from outside of the box on an assist provided by Kovačić.
 In his first professional season with Dinamo, he also managed to participate in UEFA Champions League.
 On 24 October 2012, he made his European debut in the 90th minute of the encounter against the French team Paris Saint-Germain at Maksimir Stadium, coming on as a substitute for Kovačić.
 Thus he became the club's youngest player ever to feature in a Champions League match, and second youngest player in the history of the UEFA Champions League.